-- "Example Architecture" on the next page - "Initial Setup Considerations" on the next page - "Switchover Considerations" on the next page - "Switchback Considerations" on page 41
+- "Example Architecture" on the next page

+- "Switchover Considerations" on the next page

+- "Switchback Considerations" on page 38

 Example Architecture

 The following figure shows an example architecture for disaster recovery with one active NA core (NA core 4) in the disaster recovery location.
 During general operation, NA core 4 functions as if it were in the primary location.
 If a disaster occurs, NA core 4 loses connection with the NA database in the primary location.
 Therefore, it is unable to continue network device management.
 The switchover step of connecting NA core 4 to the NA database in the disaster recovery location requires the temporarily shut down of NA core 4.
 This architecture does not provide continuous operation during the transition from the primary location to the disaster recovery location.